 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Our price is typically between \$1558 and \$1408/day, which typically works out to \$7 to \$10/student.
-Need-based discounts are available.
+Our average price for this school year is \$1998, which works out to \$10/student when we work with 200 students in a day.
+We do not require deposits.
 Contact us for a quote.